.BLF File Extension

 - Format: Binary

-What is an .BLF file?
+What is a .BLF file extension?

 .BLF is CLFS Base Log File